-For those difficult times when you can’t decide whether to make an apple pie or a cheesecake, do both!
-This cheesecake utilizes soy yogurt that is left with pureed almond and non-dairy milk for up to 24 hours so the Lactobacillus
+For those difficult times when you can’t decide whether to make a vegan apple pie or a cheesecake, do both!
+This cheesecake recipe utilizes soy yogurt that is left with pureed almond and non-dairy milk for up to 24 hours so the Lactobacillus

 cultures in the yogurt can enhance the flavors of the mixture.
 In order for this to work as effectively as possible it’s important to use unsweetened non-dairy soy yogurt containing Lactobacillus

 and with as little additives and thickeners as possible.
 Lactobacillus

 cultures are bacteria that ferment sugars in the food and produce complex flavors and acids such as lactic acid.

 Try to stay away from soy yogurts that contain ingredients ending in starch or gum.
 These thickeners isolate the activity of the Lactobacillus, making it less effective.
 This recipe must be used with soy yogurt.
 Non-soy yogurts such as almond yogurt and coconut yogurt lack sufficient flavor and fermentable materials necessary to develop the tart, dairy-esque flavor we’re looking for.
 Plus, non-soy yogurts consist of large amounts of starches and gums which often make them more similar to pudding than yogurt.